AppTonomia-Sirio/BackendEMS/docs/API_DOCS.md

 ## Authentication
 The API uses token authentication.
 To authenticate, make a POST request to the `/login/` endpoint with the user's credentials.
 If the credentials are valid, the server will return a JSON response with the access token and status code 200, otherwise it will return a JSON response with an error message and status code 400.

-If user is 'Student' the `/login/` endpoint will also return his/her `status`.
+If user is 'Student' the `/login/` endpoint will also return his/her `status`. **Note:** To be argued if this is the right way to do it.

 Possible `status` values are:
 - `P` for `Pending`
 - `A` for `Active`